gristlabs/grist-help/help/self-managed.md

 ## Custom styling {: .tag-core .tag-ee }

-There are two environment variables useful for tweaking the Grist UI:

 The Grist UI has many elements, some of which may not be relevant to you.
-You can turn off many elements using *GRIST_HIDE_UI_ELEMENTS*.
+You can turn off many elements using `GRIST_HIDE_UI_ELEMENTS`.
 This is comma-separated list of parts of the UI to hide.
-Allowed names of parts: helpCenter,billing,templates,multiSite,multiAccounts.
+The allowed names of parts are:
+`helpCenter,billing,templates,multiSite,multiAccounts`.
-The UI elements present is also affected by whether *GRIST_SINGLE_ORG* is set.
+The UI elements present is also affected by whether `GRIST_SINGLE_ORG` is set.

 ```